kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

         project_id: ${{ secrets.GKE_PROJECT }}
 ```

 The secrets here are not from the environment variables but are included into the project from Github.
 Read their guide [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
-The *GKE_SA_KEY* is a service account key that is required to access the google cloud services - read their guide for it [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+The *GKE\_SA\_KEY* is a service account key that is required to access the google cloud services - read their guide for it [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

-Next use _gcloud_ commands to configure Docker and this will enable us to push to Google Container Registry, which we'll use for no particular reason.
+Next use _gcloud_ commands to configure Docker and this will enable us to push to Google Container Registry, which we'll use instead of Docker Hub.
+We could use Docker Hub if we wanted to do so but GCR is an excellent option now that we have access to it.
+GCR is a lot more performant and has a low network latency.
+Cutting down on the time we spend moving images around will ensure our deployments are quick.
 Read more about it here <https://cloud.google.com/container-registry/>.
-If we wanted we could use Docker Hub instead.
 Note that the registry is [not free](https://cloud.google.com/container-registry/pricing) and you'll probably want to delete the images from there during and after this course.

 ```yaml
 ...